danrot/master-thesis/03_implementation.md

 date the version was created and an empty `jcr:successors` property, since a new node will not have successors immediately.
-It will also be instantiated with a UUID, because there is the same issue with immediately referencing the node as in the initializiation of the versioning capabilities of the node.
+It will also be instantiated with a UUID, because there is the same issue with immediately referencing the node as in the initialization of the versioning capabilities of the node.

 Subsequently the frozen node will be created.
 It will be created using the node type `nt:frozenNode`, which means the properties `jcr:frozenUuid`,